ICB-DCM/parPE/README.md

 parPE offers the following features:

 * MPI-based load-balancing of individual simulations
-* improved load balancing by intermingeling multiple optimization runs (multi-start local optimization)
+* improved load balancing by intermingling multiple optimization runs (multi-start local optimization)
 * simple integration with SBML models via AMICI
 * interfaces to Ipopt and Ceres optimizers
 * HDF5 I/O compatible with a wide variety of programming languages